atengel/DiveLogAssistant/README.md

 You: Add a new dive: I did a night dive yesterday at 8pm on the house reef in Bonaire.
 It was 48 minutes, max depth 20 meters, average 15 meters.
 We saw octopuses and bioluminescent plankton.

 Assistant: I've successfully created a new dive log entry for your night dive in Bonaire.
-The dive has been saved with ID: [uuid].

 You: quit